adhr1t/amzn_FC_mapping/README.md

-# amzn_FC_mapping
-I am using data from an Amazon Fulfillment Center to map out where injuries and safety issues frequently occur.
-This will help the center pinpoint locations that require additional cautions or facility rearrangements to promote the safety of workers.
+# Amazon Fulfillment Center Injury Map: Project Overview
+*   Built a blueprint-plotting map to optimize injury notation and recognize patterns in hazard locations
+*   Used injury data and accurately plotted the location of occurrance throughout the fulfillment center
+*   Built an employee facing API that takes inputs and plots incidents in real time